[R&D.Construct] A Multi-User Workspace Simulator

 23) 3D Editor.
 Place and edit a large variety of objects from basic shapes and seating, through to importing your own custom 3D models and textures.
 This allows users to alter the world to their needs, and adds an extra layer to presentations and brainstorming.

-If you are interested in finding out more about how to get one of these virtual worlds set up for your organisation, please use the contact form below and give us details about your project requirements and the number of users who intend to use the virtual world.
+If you are interested in finding out more about how to get one of these virtual worlds set up for your organisation, please contact us at :, and give us details about your project requirements.